-$A \Leftrightarrow T$, $C \Leftrightarrow G$, $C \Leftrightarrow T$, $G \Leftrightarrow T$).
+The model-based analyses that D'Erchia et al. (1996) conducted on nucleotide sequences used an evolutionary model that allows both unequal base frequencies and different probabilities for each of the six possible transformations (A \Leftrightarrow C, A \Leftrightarrow G, A \Leftrightarrow T, C \Leftrightarrow G, C \Leftrightarrow T, G \Leftrightarrow T).
 However their model assumes all sites are variable and evolve at the same rate.
 This assumption is clearly violated in mammalian mtDNA (e.g., Yang et al., 1994; Sullivan et al., 1995).
-Our reanalysis of their "protein supergene" data set (combined data from all mitochondrial protein genes) reveals that the evidence for excluding the guinea pig from the rodent clade is strongly overstated and is attributable to D'Erchia and co-workers' use of an oversimplified model.
+Our reanalysis of their "protein super-gene" data set (combined data from all mitochondrial protein genes) reveals that the evidence for excluding the guinea pig from the rodent clade is strongly overstated and is attributable D'Erchia et al.'s use of an oversimplified model.